Ergoregion instabilities in rotating two-dimensional Bose--Einstein condensates: new perspectives on the stability of quantized vortices: Vortices in trapped BECs: what is known

-Even though the literature agrees on the occurrence of this instability and \ch{unambiguous} experimental evidence is available~\cite{shin2004dynamical}, the situation is much less clear \ch{for what concerns the physical origin of the instability}.
-Several authors~\cite{aranson1996stability,skryabin2000instabilities} have ascribed it to the trapping potential, making it the equivalent of a black hole bomb instability, in the sense that the energetic instability of the core is turned to a dynamical one by the reflecting boundary condition at the outer edge of the trapped BEC.
-In contrast to this statement, we are now going to show that a multiply charged vortex is inherently unstable \ch{via an analog of the ergoregion instability, but the instability may be suppressed by} a subtle destructive interference effect in suitably small BECs.
+Even though the literature agrees on the occurrence of these instabilities and unambiguous experimental evidence is available~\cite{shin2004dynamical}, the situation is much less clear for what concerns the physical origin of the instability.
+The fundamental question that we plan to address in this article is to understand whether the dynamical instability is induced by the trapping, as some authors suggest~\cite{aranson1996stability,skryabin2000instabilities}, or whether it is instead an intrinsic instability of the vortex core, as recently argued in~\cite{takeuchi2018doubly}.

+What is sure is that vortices of any charge in trapped condensates have some angular momentum channels with energetically unstable modes localized in the core.
+In the language of the gravitational analogy, these modes corresponds to negative-energy modes localized in the ergoregion of a rotating spacetime.
+The energetic instability can then be turned into a dynamical one if enough reflection happens on either side of the ergoregion: if it happens on the outer side, one has the so-called black-hole-bomb effect; if it happens on the inner side, an ergoregion instability occurs.

+As it has been pointed out in \cite{takeuchi2018doubly} and we are going to show in the next sections, the instability of multiply charged vortices in condensates persists in spatially unbounded geometries where no reflection from the outer side can occur, so it can be classified of the ergoregion instability type.
+The effect of the trapping is rather the opposite, since it tends to suppress the instability within some specific regions of parameters as already visible in Figure \ref{fig:S2M2-harmonic}.